 According to Bellingham Transportation Planner Chris Comeau, the Alabama Street safety project demonstrated innovation and excellence in all criteria and can be a model for other communities.

-“This complex project successfully implemented and wove together Bellingham's Pedestrian and Bicycle Master Plans, the transportation element of the Comprehensive Plan, Climate Action Plan, several Neighborhood Plans and the Whatcom Transportation Authority's (WTA) transit plan,” said Comeau.
+“This complex project successfully implemented and wove together Bellingham's Comprehensive Plan, Climate Action Plan, several Neighborhood Plans and the Whatcom Transportation Authority's (WTA) transit plan,” said Comeau.

 The primary goal of the Alabama Street project was to reduce the high number of vehicle collisions with a road diet, center turn lane, and access management with center curb median.
 Other important goals included: maintaining on-time performance for WTA transit busses; consolidating and relocating bus stops to coincide with pedestrian-activated crossing signals; reconnecting neighborhoods previously split by the corridor; upgrade of sidewalks, driveways, and curb ramps; and resurfacing the arterial street.